The different types of knee pain in menopausal and post menopausal women and non-surgical treatment options

 - Patellar tendinitis is inflammation, pain, and swelling.

-- Patellar tendinitis occurs, for instance, when a runner has knee pain after a run or as mentioned above involves jumping or lunging as in aerobic type workout.
+- Patellar tendinitis occurs, for instance, when a runner has knee pain after a run or as mentioned above involves jumping or lunging as in an aerobic type workout.

 - Patellar tendinosis is pain and weakness without inflammation.